steveyiyo/blog.steveyi.net/content/en/posts/indesign-import-excel.md

 ---
-title: "Importing and Applying Excel Data in Indesign Templates"
+title: "Import and Apply Excel Data in Indesign Templates"
 date: 2023-02-19T01:07:22+08:00
 draft: false
 ---

-Recently, the SITCON Hour of Code one-hour programming event has ended!
-We are also preparing thank-you letters for the teaching assistants.
+Recently, the [SITCON Hour of Code programming event](https://hackmd.io/@SITCON/2022-HoC) has ended!
+We are also preparing thank-you notes for the teaching assistants.

-This time, we invited RuoyunLo to assist in designing the template, and we would like to share the process of importing Excel data and applying the template in Indesign.
+This time, we asked [小妘](https://twitter.com/RuoyunLo) to help design the template, so I want to record how to import Excel data and apply the template in Indesign.

-## Prepare the Excel File
+## Prepare Excel document

-First, organize the data in the Excel file and place the "data names" in the first row.
+First, we organize the data in the Excel document and put the "data name" in the first row.

-**It is strongly recommended to use English for the data names, as they will replace the text in Indesign.**
+**The data name here will replace the text in Indesign, so it is strongly recommended to use English.**

 ![](https://i.imgur.com/7kVEsH4.png)

-Save the data as a CSV plain text Unicode or UTF-16 (macOS users only) format.
+And save the data as a CSV text file in Unicode or UTF-16 (macOS user only) format.

-## Import Excel Data
+## Import Excel data

-Open the designed template and start importing the CSV plain text file that was just downloaded.
+Open the designed template and start importing the CSV text file downloaded just now.

-Click "Data Merge" in the "Utilities" section of the "Window" menu.
+Click "Utilities" in the "Window" and select "Data Merge".

 ![](https://i.imgur.com/3M7BDl0.jpg)

-Select the data source.
+Select data source.

 ![](https://i.imgur.com/C7EEvK0.jpg)

-Choose the file.
+Choose file.

 ![](https://i.imgur.com/Vz96C42.jpg)